 ASHE is pleased to contribute to this critical education and training opportunity and offer resources aimed at optimizing environments of care.
 Resources cover critical needs, such as ventilation and negative pressure rooms, to support to assist health care workers on both the environment side and clinical side; specifically clinicians, health care facilities managers and outside contractors and technicians.

 The actions you take on how to construct and maintain a safe environment and keep key airflow components intact can make a difference in containing an outbreak and mitigating risks.

 ASHE has developed videos for clinicians working in a health care setting covering important topics such as negative pressure rooms, AIIRs, room turnovers and air changes per hour, and many more!
-Learn more and view the entire series.
+Browse all resources for clinicians and view the entire video series.

 Explore solutions for